tdda/tdda/tdda/referencetest/examples/README.md

     cd ..

 The tests should pass.
-(There are 7 tests in total using unittest, or 8 using pytest, of which five are affected by dataframes.py.)
+(There are 7 tests in total using unittest, or 8 using pytest, of which five are affected by `dataframes.py`.)

 ### Step 2:

-Make a one or more changes to the generation code in the `generate_dataframe` function in `dataframes.py` to change the DataFrame generated.
+Make one or more changes to the generation code in the `generate_dataframe` function in `dataframes.py` to change the DataFrame generated.
 One simple option is to change the default precision from 3 to (say) 2.
 This will result in a different string column `s` being generated.